-Here’s a detailed timeline of product development from the investor presentation.
+Here’s a detailed timeline of product development from the investor presentation at the time.

 Bioptx band vs VitalSpex

-This shows that the Bioptx band, which is a standalone wearable that is planned for medical settings, is due to be launched by the end of 2023.
+The Bioptx band is a standalone wearable for medical settings.
 It is expected to have the core metrics.
-Apart from breath rate, all of these are currently in the human study phase.
+Apart from breath rate, all of these have been in the human study phase.

-A more advanced Pro version of the band with additional metrics (glucose, lacatate and alcohol) should be available towards the end of 2026.
-In the future additional vitals metrics to be added include urea, creatine, albumin, hemoglobin and bilirubin.
+A more advanced Pro version of the band with additional metrics (glucose, lacatate and alcohol) was planned for the end of 2026.
+Additional vitals metrics to be added after that include urea, creatine, albumin, hemoglobin and bilirubin.

 Parallel to the Bioptx band there is something called VitalSpex.
 This is the same tech but in the form of a chip that can be built into smartwatches and fitness bands.
-It will provide wearable tech brands with plug-and-play integration into their own products.
-Presumably, this will be available for consumer release at the same time as the Bioptx Band.
+It can be used by other wearable tech brands with plug-and-play integration into their own products.

 If all goes according to plan these will be exciting developments which will really shake up the wearable tech industry.
 Instead of fitness tracking devices, a few years down the line we will have true health trackers on our wrists.